 This won’t be popular with NHL officials, but I am essentially kicking the rink-side officials (and the game announcer and time keeper) to the press box.
-There are probably very good reasons to have these guys sitting rink-side, but I feel with modern technology there shouldn’t be any communication barriers with on-ice officials, so they don’t really need to be rink-side.
+There are probably very good reasons to have these guys sitting rink-side, but I feel with modern technology there won’t be any communication barriers with on-ice officials, so they don’t really need to be rink-side.

-What we are left with is just the player benches and penalty boxes by the ice.
-The benches are situated at opposite sides of the ice, for balanced line changes in all three periods.
+All that remains are the player benches and penalty boxes by the ice.
+The two benches are situated at opposite sides of the ice, allowing for balanced line changes in all three periods.

 What makes this bench “smart” is a sliding partition that can adapt to the displacement of the players between the bench and the penalty box.
 So if a team suffers many penalties, the partition can grab some of that vacated real estate on the bench.